aws/amazon-documentdb-odbc-driver/src/markdown/troubleshooting-guide.md

 In any platform, you may pass your log path / log level in the connection string.
 The keyword for log path is `log_path` and the keyword for log level is `log_level`.

-Refer to the documentation of your tool of choice for similar instructions.

 ### Setting Logging Level and Location
 There are the following levels of logging: